Is Your Child Playing Tennis The Way You Want?

 - depression (never feeling 'good enough')

-- relationship problems (not trusting that someone will like them
+- relationship problems (not trusting that someone will like them simply for who they are)

 - stress related health problems, such as an impaired imune system